Where art lives — and quiet impact has a space.

 Light always caught my attention first: the late-afternoon glow on a building, a coastline turning gold, epic sunrises and sunsets, or the geometry of a street corner most people walked past.
 Wherever life took me — new cities, deadlines, red-eyes, hotel rooms — I kept collecting small moments.
 Not for likes.
 Not for a portfolio.

 Over time, those moments became more than a record of my life.
 Many were experiences I didn’t fully appreciate until much later — quiet stories told through images.
-Thousands of photographs from around the world, especially California, helped shape who I am.

-That idea stayed with me, and eventually we began selling online without much noise.
 The name came during a hike in Southern California when a friend said California should always be curated.
-Somewhere in that conversation, CaliCuration appeared — knowing some Californians might cringe at “Cali,” but that gave it a bit of character.
+Somewhere in that conversation, CaliCuration appeared — although knowing that Californians usually cringe when they hear the word “Cali", we felt it gave it a bit of character.

 The CaliCuration focus starts where my life is rooted: Los Angeles and New York — the communities that shaped my perspective and this work.
 But the world is our oyster.